Skip to main content

 Hard CAPTCHAscrawl4aiCapsolver integration

-Site changes layout oftenScrapling or ScrapAIScrapling: adaptive parser (automatic, fuzzy matching).
-ScrapAI: agent re-analyzes and updates config (no developer needed)
+Site changes layout oftenScrapling or ScrapAIScrapling: adaptive parser.
+ScrapAI: agent auto-fixes

 Non-technical teamScrapAIPlain English, no code